-- 6. Extent of wind scoured, blowouts and/or depositional areas: Usually not present. - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter in the interspaces may move more than 6 feet or even off the site following a significant flooding or run-off event. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Values should range from 4 to 6 but needs to be tested. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The A or A1 horizon is typically 4-9 inches thick.
-Structure ranges from moderate medium sub angular blocky to moderate fine granular.
-Soil organic matter (SOM) ranges from 1 to 7 percent.
-Moist and dry surface colors are black and dark grayish brown respectively. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Deep-rooted perennial grasses and grass-like plants slow run-off and increase infiltration. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Normally not present.
-A compaction layer can develop if grazing occurs when the soils are wet. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: cool season deep-rooted perennial grasses and grass-like plants

-Sub-dominant: perennial forbs

-Other: shallow rooted bunchgrasses
+Ο. Extent of wind scoured, blowouts and/or depositional areas: usually not present.
+7. Amount of litter movement (describe size and distance expected to travel): fine litter in the interspaces may move more than 6 feet or even off the site following a significant flooding or run-off event.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): values should range from 3-5 but needs to be tested.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): structure ranges from to Soil organic matter (SOM) needs to be determined.
+The A or A1 horizon is typically inches thick.
+0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: deep-rooted grasses and grass-likes slow run-off and increase infiltration.
+1. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): normally not present.
+A compaction layer can develop if grazing occurs when the soils are wet.
+2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: cool season deep-rooted perennial grasses and grass-likes Sub-dominant: perennial forbs Other: shallow rooted bunchgrasses Additional: 3.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): most of the grasses and grass-likes on this site will become decadent in the absence of fire and ungulate grazing.
+Decadence or low vigor is a result of litter buildup in the crowns of the plants.
+4. Average percent litter cover (%) and depth (in): additional litter cover data is needed but is expected to be 35 to 50 percent to a depth of 0.2 inches.
+Under mature shrubs and basin wildrye, litter is >0.5 inches deep and is 90-100 percent ground cover.